jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 ## Nice to Have
 - add ability to pass a route and use the same Frame component as a Story (useful in SvelteFireTS to show)
 - add button to iframe to open separately in new window
+- add a simple Story that doesn't use an iframe but still allows for easy introspection code implementation
 - consider scaling down iframe when it's larger than the viewport
 - Vite server middleware to update/add stories from browser
 - Vite server middleware to update/add variants from browser